shiyuhang0/wait-for-tidbcloud-branch/README.md

 - host - The host of the TiDB Cloud branch.
 - user - The user of the TiDB Cloud branch.
 - password - The password of the TiDB Cloud branch.
-- port - The port of the TiDB Cloud branch.

 ## Best practices